-Class hours: 3 lecture Prereq: "C" or higher in MATH 24 or acceptable math placement test score.
-Comments: Credit by exam is not an available option.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in MATH 24 or acceptable math placement test score (A 34-61 COMPASS).

 Description: This is the second course in a two-semester sequence of Elementary Algebra courses.
 Instruction includes units on exponents, polynomials, factoring, rational expressions and equations, radical expressions and equations, and quadratic functions and equations.
 F, S